Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Experiments

 \subsection{Setups}

-\textbf{Implementation Details.} We use the ImageNet~\cite{deng2009imagenet} pretrained (without supervision) DINO-ViT-S~\cite{caron2021emergingdinovit} with a patch size of $16$ to generate deep features.
-In each iteration, $N$ exocentric images along with one egocentric image are taken as input ($N$ is set to $3$).
-Images are first resized to $512{\times}512$ and then randomly cropped to $448{\times}448$, followed by random horizontal flipping.
-SGD with a learning rate of $1e{-}3$, weight decay of $5e{-}4$, and a batch size of $3$ is used for parameter optimization.
-Loss weight coefficients $ \lambda_c$ are set to $0.07$, and the margin $\alpha$ is set to $0.5$.
-For the first epoch, we warm up the network without $L_{\text{cos}}$, as initial localization maps are not accurate for supervision.
+\textbf{Implementation Details.} We use the DINO-ViT-S~\cite{caron2021emergingdinovit} pretrained on ImageNet~\cite{deng2009imagenet} (unsupervised) with a patch size of $16$ to extract deep features.
+Each training iteration inputs one egocentric and $N{=}3$ exocentric images.
+Images are resized to $512{\times}512$, randomly cropped to $448{\times}448$, and horizontally flipped.
+We train with SGD (lr=$1e{-}3$, weight decay=$5e{-}4$, batch size=$16$).
+The loss weight $\lambda_c$ is set to $0.07$, and the margin $\alpha$ to $0.5$.
+In the first epoch, $L_{\text{cos}}$ is disabled to avoid supervision from inaccurate initial localizations.